adobe/aio-lib-java-cloudmanager/README.md

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.

+Please run the and include the output from the `generate-javadoc` Maven profile for any Pull Requests, to keep the documentation up-to-date.

 ### Licensing

 This project is licensed under the Apache V2 License.
 See [LICENSE](LICENSE) for more information.